 Policy on Disclosure of Clinical Trial Data

-Astellas complies with relevant laws, regulatory requirements and industry guidance for registration of clinical trials, posting of clinical trial results, and publication of Astellas sponsored trials.
+Astellas complies with relevant laws, regulatory requirements and industry guidance for registration of clinical trials, posting of clinical trial information, and disclosure of clinical trial results.

 Registration of Clinical Trials

 Astellas commits to registering all interventional clinical trials sponsored by Astellas that seek to evaluate the safety and/or efficacy profile of an Astellas owned or in-licensed product.
 Clinical trials sponsored by Astellas that are covered under this policy are registered on a publicly accessible clinical trial registry (e.g., www.clinicaltrials.gov).
 In addition, other Astellas sponsored studies (e.g., non-interventional studies) are registered on national registries, if required by local/regional laws or regulations.

 Posting of Clinical Trial Results

 Astellas commits to disclosing summary results for all phase 1 to 4 interventional clinical trials sponsored by Astellas, conducted in the target patient population, with Astellas products that have health authority approval.
 In addition, summary results for other Astellas sponsored studies (e.g., non-interventional studies) are disclosed on national registries, if required by local/regional laws or regulations.